Northwest Horticultural Council

 A. Chemical residue standards:

 Taiwan sets its own maximum residue levels.
 Newer chemical compounds registered for use in the U.S. may not yet have an MRL in Taiwan.
 Provisional MRLs, based on U.S. MRLs, have been established for certain crops if a chemical’s registrant submitted a data package to Taiwan by October of 2000.
 Please see MRL table in Section I above for specific chemical information.
 Since this situation is not yet fully resolved, read table and footnotes carefully realizing that changes can occur and they are sometimes imperfectly communicated to Taiwan’s trading partners.

 B. Monitoring chemical residues:

-The Taiwan authorities monitor chemical residues on imported fruits, including apples, pears and cherries.
+The Taiwan authorities monitor chemical residues on imported fruits, including apples, pears, and cherries.
 Samples are tested using multiple residue analysis for approximately 200 chemicals.

-Imports of fruit and vegetables are subject to inspections for compliance with Taiwan’s pesticide, food safety and labeling requirements at port of entry.
-Each fruit shipment will have 2-10% chance of being sampled and tested upon arrival.
+Imports of fruit and vegetables are subject to inspections for compliance with Taiwan’s pesticide, food safety and labeling requirements at the port of entry.
+Each fruit shipment will have a 2-10% chance of being sampled and tested upon arrival.
 Shipments are released for sale after the retrieval of samples and a document review.
 Noncompliance with Taiwan’s pesticide standards results in the recall of the unconsumed shipment product.